A Graber Building is going to cost a less than a conventionally built building.

 - The Siding and Roofing Material

-Graber buildings come standard with many of the popular features without any hidden charges.
-All of our structures come with an entry door and one large door, either a garage or sliding door.
+A basic Graber Supply building includes an entry door and one large door, either a garage or sliding door.

-During your consultation with one of our designers, together we may discover you have a legitimate need for:
+During your consultation with one of our designers, you may discover you have a real need for:

 - added storage, like an attic loft